LarsBehrenberg/gb-content-copy/content/posts/alan-turing.md

       When the fellowship didn’t materialize, he decided to stay another year at Princeton and work on a Ph.D.
 He turned toward Kurt Godel’s work and delved deeper into his theorems of mathematical logic that demonstrated the inherent limits of every formal axiomatic system capable of making basic arithmetic.
 Alan completed his Ph.D. requirements in 1938 and returned to Cambridge.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/alan-turing-enigma-machine.jpg
+        imageTitle: Encrypting and decryption machine.
+Exhibited at the "L. Da Vinci" national science and technology museum in Milan.
+The Enigma machine looks like a dark metal box with, on the upper side, a keyboard bearing 26 letters
+      - imageUrl: /assets/alan-turing-setpiece-from-imitation-game.jpg
+        imageTitle: Set piece from the film The Imitation Game, Bletchley Park, Bletchley, Milton Keynes, Buckinghamshire, England (© William Warby, CC BY 2.0)
+      - imageUrl: /assets/alan-turing-statue-in-paddington.jpg
+        imageTitle: Alan Turing statue in Paddington (© Matt Brown, CC BY 2.0)
   - textTitle: Turing's works
     text: >-
       ## On September 4, 1939, the day after the United Kingdom (UK) declared